Aleph-Alpha/aleph-alpha-client/Contributing.md

 TEST_PASSWORD=your_password
 ```

-Some of the tests require direct access to a checkpoint and fail when permissions are lacking.

 - A coverage report can be created using the optional arguments --cov-report and --cov (see pytest documentation)
 - A subset of tests can be selected by pointing to the module within tests